alexanderghose/mongoose-continue/assessments/project-1/readme.md

 	> Be sure to replace **\<your github username\>** with your GitHub username!

+1. Now run the command `$ git push origin main` or `$ git push origin master` to push to the cloud!
+Enter your credentials if necessary.

+**Add the code link to your DELIVERABLES file**

+### STEP 5 - Deploy to GitHub Pages (Optional)

+Please follow these steps to optionally deploy your app to GitHub Pages:

 1. Create the `gh-pages` branch:<br>`$ git checkout -b gh-pages`

 1. Now run the command `$ git push origin gh-pages` to deploy!
 Enter your credentials if necessary.